lmfit/lmfit-py/doc/index.rst

 By using Parameter objects, lmfit allows bounds and constraints for all of these methods, and makes it easy to swap between methods.

-To be clear, The Levenberg-Marquardt algorithm is by far the most tested and best support method in lmfit, and much of this document assumes this algorithm is used unless explicitly stated.
-An important point for many scientific analysis is that only the Levenberg-Marquardt algorithm calculates the estimated uncertainties and correlations between fitted variables from the covariance matrix used in the fit.

-Because this approach of using the covariance matrix to determine uncertainties is sometimes questioned (and sometimes rightly so), lmfit supports methods to do a brute force search of the confidence intervals and correlations for sets of parameters.
+Finally, because this approach of using the covariance matrix to determine uncertainties is sometimes questioned (and sometimes rightly so), lmfit supports methods to do a brute force search of the confidence intervals and correlations for sets of parameters.